2factorauth/twofactorauth/CONTRIBUTING.md

 ## New Categories

-We have two means of adding a new category:
+When adding a new category, you will need to select an icon from the [SemanticUI Icon set](https://semantic-ui.com/elements/icon.html).
+Once you have identified the icon to use, you can use any of the following means to add a new category:

 ### 1) To add a new category, modify the `sections` value in [sections.yml](_data/sections.yml)
 and follow the template below: